Rocket-CDS/RocketPluginProjectTemplate/README.md

 2. Create a Folder in "/DesktopModules/DNNRocketModules/\<project name>/Plugins/\<plugin name new folder>" and place the "system.rules" file it the new folder.
 3. Reinstall the plugin through the DNN UI.

+## Providers

+Remove any provider config from the providerdata list in system.rules, for providers not being used.